 Enjoy rhyme.
 Did you know that if children know eight nursery rhymes by the time they're four years old, they're usually among the best readers by the time they're eight?
 Rhyming helps children to break words down and to hear the sounds that make up words in preparation for reading and writing.
 So we sing songs and have a rhyme time with children every day.

 Begin our structured phonics teaching programme in Nursery and Reception through a daily phonics and writing lesson.
-We follow Letters and Sounds and incorporate the actions and jingles from Jolly Phonics.
+We follow Little Wandle Letters and Sounds Revised which is a systematic and synthetic phonics programme.

 Encourage writing, discussion and storytelling in our role play areas and linked in to the topics we are studying, using the Talk for Writing approach to teaching writing techniques.